andy-mcb/echo-lb/README.md

 Once complete, you'll have an Echo service available at:
 👉 **https://echo.echo-lb.kube**

-This setup provides local LoadBalancer IP allocation that maps directly to `localhost`, making it ideal for testing production-like networking behavior in a local dev environment.
+This setup provides cluster exposed LoadBalancer IP's, making it ideal for testing production-like networking behavior in a local dev environment.

 ---